dentarg/auth0-blog/_posts/2017-01-23-beating-json-performance-with-protobuf.markdown

 1. For Java, I have used the `Protocol Compiler` provided by Google.
 [This page on Protocol Buffers' documentation](https://developers.google.com/protocol-buffers/docs/downloads) explains how to install it.
 As I use [Brew](http://brew.sh/) on my MacBook, it was just a matter of issuing `brew install protobuf`.
 2. For JavaScript, I have used `protobuf.js`.
 You can find its source and instructions [over here](https://github.com/dcodeIO/protobuf.js).

-For most all other supported programming languages, like Python, C#, etc, Google's `Protocol Compiler` will be good enough.
+For most of the supported programming languages, like Python, C#, etc, Google's `Protocol Compiler` will be good enough.
 But for JavaScript, `protobuf.js` is better, since it has better documentation, [better support](https://github.com/dcodeIO/protobuf.js/blob/2db4305ca67d003d57aa14eb23f25eb6c3672034/README.md#compatibility) and better performance - I have also ran the performance tests with the default library provided by Google, but with it I got worse results than I got with JSON.

-### Generating Code for Java
+### Parsing and Serialization with Java

 After having the `Protocol Compiler` installed, I generated the Java source code with the following command: